Top 20 Amazing Things to Do in Dubrovnik (Croatia)

 Dubrovnik City Wall

 Entrance fee: 35 EUR | Opening hours: 08:00 am to 7:30 pm

 Sponza Palace & Bell Tower

 A beautiful place to visit in Dubrovnik is Sponza Palace from the 16th century.
 It is one of the few historical buildings that survived the earthquake in 1667.
 Today it houses the city archive, which is open to the public as a museum.
 Right next to it there is another highlight, the beautiful Dubrovnik city bell tower.
 It was built in 1444 and many years later, in 1929, it was completely renovated.
 Its valuable bronze figures can still be seen in the museum of Sponza Palace!

-Entrance fee: 25 HRK (about 3 Euros) | Opening hours: 08:00 am – 7:00 pm
+Entrance fee: 3 EUR | Opening hours: 08:00 am – 7:00 pm

 The Lovrijenac Fortress is certainly one of the most impressive things to see in Dubrovnik.
 Built between the 14th and 16th century on a rock that is about 37 meters high, this castle is a real eye-catcher and also a popular viewpoint of the city.
 Almost 200 steps lead up to the fortress, from which you can enjoy a fantastic view of Dubrovnik and the deep blue sea.
 Thanks to the spectacular scenery, some scenes of the successful series Game of Thrones were shot right here.

 Admission fee: 15 EUR | Opening hours: 08:00 am to 7:00 pm

 Tip: If you buy a ticket for the Dubrovnik Wall, the entrance to Lovrijenac Fortress is also included!